 The impacted teeth that are poorly positioned can cause several problems.
 When they are partially erupted, the opening around the teeth allows bacteria to grow and will eventually cause an infection.
 The result then becomes pain, swelling, stiffness, and illness.
 The pressure that ensues from the erupting wisdom teeth may also move other teeth and disrupt the orthodontic or natural alignment of the teeth.
 The destruction of the jawbone and healthy teeth can be caused by tumors or cysts that can form around the impacted wisdom teeth.
 Removing these impacted teeth will typically resolve these problems.
 Early removal of the impacted wisdom teeth is generally recommended to avoid these problems from occurring and to also decrease the surgical risk involved with the procedure.

 All outpatient surgery is performed under appropriate anesthesia to maximize the comfort of the patient.
-Dr. Reisman is licensed, has had the proper training, and is fully experienced to provide his patients with various options of anesthesia, in order to select the best one for each patient.
+Dr. Reisman and his staff are licensed, have had the proper training, and are fully experienced to provide patients with various options of anesthesia, in order to select the best one for each patient.